How Is SQL Server 2016 Licensed? Part 1: The Basics

 Editions

 If you took the time to figure out how to license SQL Server 2014, then you’re in good shape when it comes to SQL Server 2016.
 Not much has changed.
-(If you need to get up to speed, you can read my posts here, here, here, and here.)
+(If you need to get up to speed, you can read my posts Part 1, Part 2, Part 3, and Part 4.)
 There is only one major change … the Business Intelligence (BI) edition has been eliminated from the lineup.
 So, here is a basic list of the SQL Server 2016 editions:

 As noted in the chart, the Developer and Express editions are free.
 You can download them from Microsoft.
 The Developer edition is a full-featured version of the product, but the use rights are limited to test and development purposes only.
 (Beware of Microsoft audits!)
 The Express edition can be used in production environments but has an extremely limited feature set, as you would expect for a free product.